coady/multimethod/README.md

 Multimethods support any types that satisfy the `issubclass` relation, including abstract base classes in `collections.abc` and `typing`.
-Subscripted generics are provisionally supported, but do not check the contained types.
+Subscripted generics are provisionally supported:
+* `Union[...]`
+* `Mapping[...]` - the first key-value pair is checked
+* `Tuple[...]` - all args are checked
+* `Iterable[...]` - the first arg is checked

+Naturally checking subscripts is slower, but the implementation is optimized, cached, and bypassed if no subscripts are in use in the multimethod.

 ## multidispatch
 The [functools.singledispatch](https://docs.python.org/3/library/functools.html#functools.singledispatch)